-3.1.2 Groundwater Investigation
+3.2.3 Groundwater Investigation

-Five (5) of the planned soil boring locations will be converted into groundwater monitoring wells, as shown on Figure 4.
-The monitoring wells will provide groundwater flow and quality information.
+Five (5) groundwater monitoring wells will be installed at the Site to assess groundwater flow direction and groundwater quality.
+Proposed groundwater monitoring well locations are identified on Figure 4.
 Monitoring well installation, well development, and groundwater sample collection details are discussed in the following sections.

-3.1.2.1 Monitoring Well Installation
+3.2.3.1 Monitoring Well Installation

-After completion of the soil borings advancement, five (5) boring locations will be converted into groundwater-monitoring wells.
-Proposed groundwater monitoring well locations are shown on Figure 4.
-A direct-push drill rig capable of advancing hollow-stem augers will be employed to install 2-inch inside diameter (ID) monitoring wells.
-Each boring location will be advanced to approximately 14-16 fbgs, or refusal, with a target minimum of 5 feet below the first encountered groundwater.
-All non-dedicated drilling tools and equipment will be decontaminated between boring locations using potable tap water and a phosphate-free detergent (e.g., Alconox).
+The soil borings will be completed with a drill rig capable of advancing hollow stem augers to install 2-inch inside diameter PVC monitoring wells.
+Each well location will be advanced to approximately 15 fbgs, or refusal, with a target minimum of 5 feet below the first encountered groundwater.
+Non-dedicated drilling tools and equipment will be decontaminated between boring locations using potable tap water and a phosphate-free detergent (e.g., Alconox).

-Subsequent to boring completion, a 2-inch ID diameter flush-joint Schedule 40 PVC monitoring well will be installed at the boring locations.
+Subsequent to boring completion, a 2-inch ID diameter flush-joint Schedule 40 PVC monitoring well will be installed at each location.
 Each well will be constructed with a minimum 5-foot flush-joint Schedule 40 PVC, 0.010-inch machine slotted well screen.
 Each well screen and attached riser will be placed at the bottom of each borehole and a silica sand filter pack (size #0) will be installed from the base of the well to a maximum of 2 feet above the top of the screen.
 A bentonite chip seal will then be installed and allowed to hydrate sufficiently to mitigate the potential for downhole grout contamination.
 The newly installed monitoring wells will be completed with keyed-alike locks, a lockable J-plug, and a steel flush mounted road box.